qiz-li/lovelace-soft-ui/README.md

   <br/>
 </p>

-#### This card will not work without installing:

-* [**Button Card**](https://github.com/custom-cards/button-card), by [**@RomRider**](https://github.com/RomRider)
-* [**Card Mod**](https://github.com/thomasloven/lovelace-card-mod), by [**@thomasloven**](https://github.com/thomasloven)

 This card is five buttons lined up horizontally.
 When the state of the entity is 'on', the button will be pressed in.
 When the entity is 'off' the button will be released (like normal).

+**Required Custom Cards:**

+* [**Button Card**](https://github.com/custom-cards/button-card), by [**@RomRider**](https://github.com/RomRider)
+* [**Card Mod**](https://github.com/thomasloven/lovelace-card-mod), by [**@thomasloven**](https://github.com/thomasloven)

 <details><summary><b>Show code</b></summary>